-Please note that the Edit Income tax Return Mappings is currently only available in new Procountor environments that have been created by Accountor Finago sales after the version update on April 17, 2021.
-Edit Income tax Return Mappings will be made available later this year to all current customers when existing environments are updated with the new chart of accounts changes.
+The Edit Income tax Return Mappings is currently only available in those Procountor environments that have been created by Accountor Finago sales after the version update on April 17, 2021 or the new chart of accounts functionalities have been updated to the company.
+Edit Income tax Return Mappings will be made available to all current customers when existing environments are updated with the new chart of accounts changes.
+The current estimate for these changes is during the late spring or early summer of 2022.

 Edit Income tax Return Mappings view allows you to edit the mappings between income tax return fields and accounts.
 This view can be accessed through Management > Accounting info > Tax information by clicking the Edit Income Tax Return Mappings button: